AmirHammoutene/RiseOfEnigmas/readme.txt

 These are series of enigmas games.
 Enjoy thinking about puzzles.

-This 1.6.0 Steam version contains :
+This 2.0.0 Steam version contains :
 - Eulerian Graphs series (with online time challenge)
+- Eulerian Graphs Generator (beta)

 ...but more types of enigmas are coming soon